axibase/atsd-use-cases/tutorials/add-calculated-value/README.md

 ### Final Year Baseline

-In order to calculate debt growth using a FYB, the following queries are used:
+to calculate debt growth using a FYB, the following queries are used:

 ```sql
 SELECT last(value) AS "Final Year Baseline"